The Signal (2007 American film): Reception

-The Signal received 59% positive reviews at Rotten Tomatoes, with the website's consensus states, "The Signal is gruesome, funny, and has big thoughts about society, but those disparate elements fail to come together convincingly."
+The Signal received 59% positive reviews at Rotten Tomatoes, with the website's consensus stating, "The Signal is gruesome, funny, and has big thoughts about society, but those disparate elements fail to come together convincingly."
 Its average rating at Metacritic is 63/100 (generally favorable reviews).
 In 2012, Total Film included it on their list of the best independent horror films, noting that if The Signal had a bigger budget "it would have had more room to explore its big ideas."

 In a review for The Boston Globe, Wesley Morris wrote that while the film's episodes vary in their quality (he opined that the first is "by far the most impressive"), "the filmmaking stays sharp and the acting maintains its ferocity."
 On the other hand, Owen Gleiberman of Entertainment Weekly called it a poor mix of Poltergeist, Invasion of the Body Snatchers, Re-Animator, Shivers and Shaun of the Dead.

 Karen Kemmerle of Tribeca Film recommended this "surreal, primal, unexpected and unsettling journey through a society gone mad", and stated that "the style of the film is reminiscent of those great 70s horror movies—it's raw, grainy and insanely visceral," and its raw and low budget feel "only draws to its appeal."
 According to Aaron Gillot of Filmmaker, "for such a modest movie ...
 The Signal is creative, intelligent, and one of the few movies that truly immerses the viewer in the terror of madness.
 Any fan of horror should seek it out.